How long will I be in residential treatment?

 Is there a blackout period when I first enter treatment?

-Yes, there is an orientation period when you begin residential treatment.
-During the first 14 days residents are not allowed any contact with the outside world.
+Yes, there is an orientation period when you begin residential treatment lasting up to 14 days.
+During this time residents are not allowed any contact with the outside world.
 Exceptions can be made on a case-by-case basis.
 During these two weeks we will assess your health and help you begin the process of engaging in treatment.
 This is a time for you to reflect about the considerable changes that you are making in your life and your new journey into recovery.
-After 14 days residents are allowed limited daily telephone calls, weekend visitation and sponsor or church passes.
+After the orientation period residents are allowed limited daily telephone calls, weekend visitation and sponsor or church passes.

 What will I need to bring with me?